 - The basic steps to implementing trauma-informed care in organizations.

 To complete the Trauma certificate, you must take a minimum of 84 course hours.
 It is strongly recommended that you take the Foundations of Trauma workshop if you do not have extensive training or experience working with trauma.
 You can complete this certificate in as little as one year or take up to seven years.

 You do not have to be working toward the Trauma certificate to take any of these workshops.

-There are currently nine Trauma workshops available online, allowing you to complete the certificate program on your own schedule and from your own location.
+There are currently eight Trauma workshops available online, allowing you to complete the certificate program on your own schedule and from your own location.
 Each online workshop takes either three or six weeks to complete and will require approximately two hours of work per week.
 Instructors will use a variety of learning methods, such as discussion boards, videos, quizzes and PowerPoint presentations to provide a rich learning experience.

 You don't have to log on to the workshop at any particular time, but each workshop is divided into separate weeks so you are required to log on and complete the work each week.
 Each weekly lesson includes:

 - A quiz.